top of page

 + Real life application for helping with dementia

-- Cohen & Squire: Only two stores declarative v non-declarative
+- Cohen & Squire: Only two stores declarative v non-declarative - not parsimonious

 Forgetting: